Diabetes Complications and Risks

 Heart and blood vessel damage

-Type 2 diabetes can increase your risk of developing cardiovascular disease, including atherosclerosis, stroke, peripheral artery disease and kidney disease.
+Type 2 diabetes can increase your risk of developing complications, such as cardiovascular disease, atherosclerosis, stroke, peripheral artery disease and chronic kidney disease.

 Nerve damage